jaystack/repatch/README.md

 ## Dispatch reducers

+[Redux](https://www.npmjs.com/package/redux) has a verbose action management.
 The most of redux projects do not need sctrict action administration.
-Action types, action creators and reducers' action handlers are mutually assigned to each other.
+Action types, action creators and the reducer's action handlers are mutually assigned to each other.
+Repatch's purpose is creating actions briefly.

 The simplest way to keep immutable action controlled dataflow is dispatching pure functions (as reducers) to the store.

-So we have only actions which return reducers.
+In this terminology action is a function that returns a reducer.

 ```javascript
 const resolveFetchingUsers = users => state => ({